 The Company has only one class of equity share having a par value of Rs.
 100 per share.
 Each shareholder of equity shares is entitled to one vote per share.
 The Company declares and pays dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by each shareholder.

-Notes to financial statements for the year ended March 31, 2021 c) Shares held by the holding Company, TARC Limited (formerly known as Anant Raj Global Limited)
+c) Shares held by the holding Company, TARC Limited (formerly known as Anant Raj Global Limited):